pmeisam/instagram/README.md

 ## Description
 Memesagram is a social media platform where users can login with their Google account and upload photos, especially memes.
 Users can also comment, like, and update their profiles with photos and custom usernames.
-In addition, users can edit or delete their comments.
+In addition, users can edit or delete their comments and captions.

 ## Origins
 Memesagram originated in the mind of Meisam Poorzand in the city of Santa Monica, CA. It is just one of the many projects that Meisam created.
-Check out http://www.meisam.org/ for more.
+Check out Click [http://www.meisam.org/ ](http://www.meisam.org/ )http://www.meisam.org/ for more.

 ## Screenshots